-No representation or warranty, express or implied, is made by the Company and Sole Issue Manager, Sole Underwriter and Sole Bookrunner, regarding the legality of an investment in the Offer Shares under any legal, investment or similar laws or regulations.
-The contents of this Prospectus are not investment, legal or tax advice.
-Prospective investors should consult their own counsel, accountant and other advisors as to legal, tax, business, financial and related aspects of a purchase of the Offer Shares.
-In making any investment decision regarding the Offer Shares, prospective investors must rely on their own examination of the Company and the terms of the Offer, including the merits and risks involved.
-Furthermore, investors should inform themselves of any taxation or exchange control legislation affecting them personally.
+No representation or warranty, express or implied, is made by the Company and the Sole Issue Manager, Sole Underwriter and Sole Bookrunner regarding the legality of an investment in the Offer Shares under any laws, rules, or regulations.
+The contents of this Prospectus are not investment, financial, legal, or tax advice.
+Prospective investors should consult their own counsel, accountant, and other advisors as to legal, tax, business, financial, and related aspects of an investment in the Offer Shares.
+In making any investment decision regarding the Offer Shares, prospective investors must rely on their own careful examination of the Company and the terms of the Offer, including the merits and risks involved.
+Furthermore, investors should inform themselves of any taxation or exchange control law, rule, or regulation affecting them personally.

 Any reproduction or distribution of this Prospectus, in whole or in part, and any disclosure of its contents or use of any information herein for any purpose other than considering an investment in the Offer Shares is prohibited.
-Each offeree of the Offer Shares, by accepting delivery of this Prospectus, agrees to the foregoing.

 THE OFFER SHARES ARE BEING OFFERED ON THE BASIS OF THIS PROSPECTUS ONLY.
-ANY DECISION TO PURCHASE THE OFFER SHARES MUST BE BASED ONLY ON THE INFORMATION CONTAINED HEREIN.
+ANY DECISION TO SUBSCRIBE TO OR PURCHASE THE OFFER SHARES MUST BE BASED ONLY ON THE INFORMATION CONTAINED HEREIN.